 This repayment program was established to address critical doctor shortages in rural Iowa communities by providing repayment incentives to individuals that practice in certain locations for up to five years.
 The maximum award is $200,000 and can be put toward outstanding federal Direct Subsidized (Stafford), Direct Unsubsidized (Stafford), Graduate PLUS and Perkins Loan balances.

-This is a program designed to increase the number of osteopathic doctors, physicians assistants, podiatrists, and physical therapists practicing in high-need communities in Iowa.
+This is a program designed to increase the number of osteopathic doctors, physician assistants, podiatrists, and physical therapists practicing in high-need communities in Iowa.
 This program provides loan repayment benefits (maximum award is $50,000) to those who practice in a specified area for up to four years.
 The award can be used toward outstanding Federal Direct (Stafford) Loan and Grad PLUS Loan balances.

 Nurse educators teaching full-time at an eligible Iowa college or university, applicants who agree to practice full-time as registered nurses, advanced registered nurse practitioners, and physician assistants may qualify for this repayment program.
 They must work in service commitment areas for five consecutive years as well as meet other program requirements.
+The award amount maxes out at $6,000 or 20% of the eligible applicant’s total outstanding qualified student loans (whichever is lesser).

 In the spirit of complete transparency, we want you to know that we believe you should exhaust all of your federal grant and loan options before you consider a SoFi private student loan.